 This option, if enabled, checks all networked calls against the specified NetworkNodeID (the identity of the switch to which the call initially arrived).
 If the NetworkNodeID is the same as the value of this option, the request for call information is not sent.
-The default value of 0 disables the functionality of this option.
-To establish an appropriate NetworkNodeID, specify a value other than the default.
-This option applies only if the cof-feature option is set to true.
+The default value of 0 disables the functionality of this default-network-call-id-matching option description for your T-Server Changes Take Effect: Immediately